Color Themes with Baseline CSS Features

 When a Node Package Importer is added to the importers for a compilation,

-this directs Sass to find a Node.js module called vuetify
+this directs Sass to find a Node.js module called vuetify,

-and import the default Sass file defined by the vuetify
+and import the default Sass file defined by the vuetify package.

 I’m excited by what this provides library authors – this makes it much more straightforward to expose Sass source files, and to expect that users can import those files, regardless of their setup.